drivendataorg/nasa-airport-config-runtime/README.md

 ## Updating runtime packages

 If you want to use a package that is not in the environment, you are welcome to make a pull request to this repository.
 If you're new to the GitHub contribution workflow, check out [this guide by GitHub](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

 The runtime manages dependencies using [conda](https://docs.conda.io/en/latest/) environments.
 [Here is a good general guide](https://towardsdatascience.com/a-guide-to-conda-environments-bc6180fc533) to conda environments.
 The official runtime uses **Python 3.9.7** environments.

 To submit a pull request for a new package:

 1. Fork this repository.

 2. Edit the [conda](https://docs.conda.io/en/latest/) environment YAML files, `runtime/environment-cpu.yml` and `runtime/environment-gpu.yml`.
 There are two ways to add a requirement:
-    - Add an entry to the `dependencies` section.
+    - Conda package manager: Add an entry to the `dependencies` section.
 This installs from a conda channel using `conda install`.
 Conda performs robust dependency resolution with other packages in the `dependencies` section, so we can avoid package version conflicts.
-    - Add an entry to the `pip` section.
+    - Pip package manager: Add an entry to the `pip` section.
 This installs from PyPI using `pip`, and is an option for packages that are not available in a conda channel.

 For both methods be sure to include a version, e.g., `numpy==1.20.3`.
 This ensures that all environments will be the same.

 3. Locally test that the Docker image builds successfully for CPU and GPU images: